 That idea gained traction in Europe, as well, where Danforth’s drawing received fresh attention among British and French historians.
 Others concluded the markings were from Armenians who made their way to America via Siberia.
 And another camp, which had tried to connect the origins of Native American tribes with Asia, proposed that the characters came from explorers from Japan, China or other parts of Asia.

 Later, in 1789, George Washington opined – while touring New England – that indigenous people left the Dighton markings.
 They resembled Native American drawings he knew about in Virginia, he concluded.
 Thus, the founding father cast his lot with Danforth’s original reporting that the American Indians had left the message.

 In 1837, the controversy was reignited when Danish writer Charles Christian Rafn published his Antiquities Americanae, which contained more than 40 pages of analysis of the Dighton Rock.
 Rafn concluded the markings on the rock were Norse, and found in the writing the inscription: “Thorfinn and his 151 companions took possession of this land.”

 Almost no one else has been able to see the same thing, despite countless hours of study devoted to searching.

 In 1912, Edmund Burke Delabarre laid a new claim on the rock, arguing it was evidence of Portuguese discovery of America.
-The Brown University scholar summered near the rock for many years and had spent countless hours trying to interpret the writing.
-He concluded that the inscription was written by Portuguese explorer Miguel Corte-Real, who had left Portugal in 1502 on an exploratory voyage and was never heard from again.
+The Brown University scholar summered near the rock for many years.
+He had spent countless hours trying to interpret the writing.
+He concluded that Portuguese explorer Miguel Corte-Real wrote the inscription.
+Corte-Real had left Portugal in 1502 on an exploratory voyage and was never heard from again.